swcarpentry/sql-novice-survey/_episodes/11-prog-R.md

 > random numbers to a file?
 {: .challenge}

-> ## Filtering in SQL vs. Filtering in Python
+> ## Filtering in SQL vs. Filtering in R
 >
-> Write a Python program that creates a new database called
+> Write an R program that creates a new database called
 > `backup.db` with the same structure as `original.db` and copies all
 > the values greater than 20.0 from `original.db` to `backup.db`.
 > Which is faster: filtering values in the query, or reading
-> everything into memory and filtering in Python?
+> everything into memory and filtering in R?
 {: .challenge}